dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_summary.md

 - What I learned about VexRiscv
 - What's next?

-## Spartan-7
+## Arty S7 - Spartan-7

 When I started this journey, my knowledge of the Xilinx Spartan devices was what I got from my University courses, back in the day.
 I do most of my work at [<img src="https://www.eideticom.com/uploads/images/2019/07/11/eideticom-logo-03.svg" alt="Eideticom" style="height:1em" />]()as an HDL Verification Engineer, with Xilinx and open source tools like CoCoTB/Verilator.

-The devices we target are [Ultrascale+ (Virtex/Kintex)](https://www.xilinx.com/products/silicon-devices/fpga/virtex-ultrascale-plus.html), with hundreds of thousands of logic resources - which are not "cheap" (as compared to a [Spartan-7](https://www.xilinx.com/products/silicon-devices/fpga/spartan-7.html), but you can always find something bigger and pricier [VERSAL](https://www.xilinx.com/products/silicon-devices/acap/versal.html)).
+The devices we target are [Ultrascale+ (Virtex/Kintex)](https://www.xilinx.com/products/silicon-devices/fpga/virtex-ultrascale-plus.html), with hundreds of thousands of logic resources - which are not "cheap" (as compared to a [Spartan-7](https://www.xilinx.com/products/silicon-devices/fpga/spartan-7.html), but you can always find something bigger and pricier [VERSAL](https://www.xilinx.com/products/silicon-devices/acap/versal.html) - hopefully one day I can put my hands on one of this).
 As for my own projects, I switch between ESP32 boards or the  [ZynQ Ultrascale+](https://www.xilinx.com/products/silicon-devices/soc/zynq-ultrascale-mpsoc.html).

 The Spartan-7 was something I did not know I was missing.
 I was impressed by the available logic resources.
+DSP blocks and plenty of LUTs/FFs to have several RISC-V implementations in one small FPGA.

 In terms of tools, Vivado ML is definitely a huge improvement over the old ISE.
 Things are easier to do and the results are acceptable.

+The Arty S7 development board is a great starting point.
+It comes with a lot of IO ports and the necessary LEDs, and buttons, ... to do some productive work.

 ## VexRiscv